 What is a letter of recommendation?

-A letter of recommendation is a document you may be asked to prepare for someone who is applying for a job, internship, college application, leadership position or volunteer opportunity.
-The purpose of a recommendation letter is to validate what the employer has learned about the applicant and get answers to outstanding questions about their performance or habits.
+A letter of recommendation is a formal document that validates someone’s work, skills or academic performance.
+You may be asked to prepare a recommendation letter for someone who is applying for a job, internship, college or university, leadership position or volunteer opportunity.
+The purpose of a recommendation letter is to corroborate what you have learned about the applicant and provide additional positive details about their performance or habits.

 Read more: What Is a Letter of Recommendation?

 An honest recommendation provides the recipient with a personalized account of your experiences with the applicant.
-You should, therefore, have at least some knowledge of how the candidate acts and performs in a work environment.
+You should have at least some knowledge of how the candidate acts and performs in a work environment.
 Consider the following before you accept a request for a recommendation:

 - Have you worked with or directly observed the applicant?